reallyenglish-global/pedestal/README.md

 ### Testing

-We [PhantomCSS](https://github.com/Huddle/PhantomCSS) to create visual regression tests.
+We use [PhantomCSS](https://github.com/Huddle/PhantomCSS) to create visual regression tests.
 To run these tests, firstly our web server need to be up and then you simply run:

 ```bash
 npm test